Even in the business that is heavily dependent on seasonal sales, you can successfully do business for a long time, proves the Garden Centrum.

 Executives, Managers, Storage, Transportation, Vendors, Gardeners.
 These are just some departments in which Klima let us take a look.
 The basic of cooperation, consultation teams realized because of two subsidiaries and the frequent trips of employees mostly on Skype.

 "It turned out that if the participants do not sit together in one room and actually do not even see, the discussion is much more effective.
 We're less turning away from the topic."
 Praises Freelo Klima.
-"With Freelo deployment, we also captured a systematic record of tasks that were previously spoken, somewhat written down and exhausted.
+"Using Freelo, we also captured a systematic record of tasks that were previously spoken, somewhat written down and exhausted.
 Today, the teams write assignments to Freelo directly, they add individual members and deadlines to them.
 The task will not disappear until it is solved.
 It is absolutely essential qualitative difference."

 The Garden Center has seen the hole in project management for several years.
 However, the instruments that are being tested mean Klima indicates them a dead end.